bit-bots/YOEO/README.md

 import cv2
 from yoeo import detect, models

-# Load the YOLO model
+# Load the YOEO model
 model = models.load_model(
   "<PATH_TO_YOUR_CONFIG_FOLDER>/yoeo.cfg",
   "<PATH_TO_YOUR_WEIGHTS_FOLDER>/yoeo.pth")